MTH 229

 Grading

-Your grade will be based on your project average (40%) and your average on 3 exams and (45%) and your average on in-class quizzes (15%)
+You must have at least a 50% average on your exams to pass.
+If you do, your grade will be based on your project average (40%) and your average on 3 exams and (50%) and your average on in-class quizzes (10%).

 The three exams, each of equal weight, will be on